 A key factor in the support system is for the pipe to be totally independent of the bridge.
 Keep in mind the varying degrees of expansion and contraction of the pipeline and the bridge.
 Hourglass rollers are a good recommendation to allow axial movement.
 Hourglass rollers or supports should be designed with a minimum angle of 90 degrees and a maximum of 120 degrees.
 The angle of support will provide longitudinal support and prevent “snaking” of the joints.
 See the photo below of double hourglass rollers with vertical and lateral support:

-It is also recommended to specify labeling of the bridge pipe to ensure that the pipe will be used in the proper location.
+It is also recommended to specify the labeling of the bridge pipe to ensure that the pipe will be used in the proper location.
 For example, you do not want to have an expensive crane in place only to find out that the bridge pipe was accidentally installed underground in the approach.

 Transitioning From Bridge to Underground

 There are key factors to consider during the transition from the exposed bridge piping to the buried pipeline.
 The best-case scenario would be a straight line protruding through the abutment.
 A casing generally is recommended through the abutment.
 Ensure that the Inside Diameter (ID) of the casing is adequate space for the Outside Diameter (OD) of the bell.
 This information can be found on the McWane Ductile website under Resources - Submittal Sheets.
-TR Flex® fittings and/or Mechanical Joint fittings are available to make the transition from bridge to underground.
+TR Flex® fittings and/or Mechanical Joint fittings are available to transition from bridge to underground.
 An effort to minimize angles in the line will most definitely reduce the amount of thrust restraint required.

 Numerous facets involved in a bridge crossing have been discussed.
 Keep in mind that there may be additional items to consider.
 We encourage you to contact your local Sales Representative or one of our Product Engineers.
 Either or both will be glad to assist with the design, facilitation, and completion of your project.
 We at McWane Ductile are Building Iron Strong Utilities for Generations!